The Top 31 Oregon Bucket List Destinations

 Check Out Thor’s Well

-Thor’s Well is a sort of bizarre natural phenomenon that we highly recommend checking out.
+Thor’s Well is a bizarre natural, coastal phenomenon.
 This hole in the rocks looks to be bottomless and seems to be mysteriously draining the ocean away as the water streams endlessly into it.

 Sled the Oregon Sand Dunes

 An interesting part of the Oregon coastline, the Oregon sand dunes are a great option for those looking for a different kind of recreation.
-People do of course drive dune buggies over the dunes, but we recommend trying sand boarding or sand sledding instead.
-These are both super fun and unique sports that can’t be experienced in most places.
+People drive dune buggies over the dunes, but you can also try sandboarding or sand sledding instead.

 Admire the Painted Hills

-The painted hills got their name because… well, they look painted.
-These hills are covered in stripes of green, red, orange, pink, and gold, and the end result is awe-inspiring to say the least.
+The Painted Hills got their name because… well, they look painted.
+These hills are covered in stripes of green, red, orange, pink, and gold.
 It’s not hard to see why these are referred to as one of the “7 Wonders of Oregon.”

 Kayak Devils Lake